flightstats/hub/README.md

 `callbackUrl` is the fully qualified location to receive callbacks from the server.
 `channelUrl` is the fully qualified channel location to monitor.

-Once a Group is created, it can not be changed, only deleted.

 To see all existing group callbacks and status: